adapsense/cauayan-escooter-api/README.md

 ```
 <img src="./screenshots/07.png" width="400" height="250" >

-4. Fill in variables based on your server setup.
+4. If you are running the api locally skip to the next step.
+Fill in variables based on your server setup.
 ```
 nano .env
 ```